RnB Soul

 RnB 50s

-Beginning in 1950, Rythm'n' Blues (RnB USA) was the music scene where the most popular and high-profile musical genres developed as a result of the aforementioned evolution.
+In 1950, the name Rythm'n' Blues - or RnB - was given to the music scene where the most popular and high-profile musical genres developed as a result of the aforementioned evolution.
 As such, RnB defined the modern pop music of Afro-American communities.
 Throughout the 50s, its most successful subgenres were jazz, blues, RnB rock, RnB gospel and RnB vocals.

 • JAZZ became a more complex and confidential music segment, praised both technically and artistically but with limited audience.
 Notwithstanding such evolution, singers Billie Holiday, Ella Fitzgerald - who both started in the 1930s -as well as Dinah Washington and Sarah Vaughan leave their mark forever in the jazz-song segment.